ianvcaldas/smalldisco/README.md

 `sirna` identifies genomic regions to which user-inputted reads map antisense.
 To this end, sirna requires:
 * GTF/GFF reference annotation file
   * Please be sure that your GTF/GFF file follows the standard tab-separated, nine-column format (https://useast.ensembl.org/info/website/upload/gff.html).
-* Your small RNA-seq alignment alignment BAM files of interest
+* Your small RNA-seq alignment alignment BAM files of interest in one folder
   * You can use any workflow or mapping program to create your sRNA-seq BAM files for analysis.
 However, be sure that your small RNA reads are trimmed of 3’ adapters (see vignette for example).

-The user must define the feature type (-f) from which they wish to map antisense reads to in their GTF/GFF file.
+The user must define the feature type (`-f`) from which they wish to map antisense reads to in their GTF/GFF file.
 For example, if one is interested in canonical siRNAs, the user could define their feature type as “CDS”.

+#### `tail` mode

+`tail` uses Tailor to identify non-templated nucleotides (i.e., tails) on the 3’ end of small RNA reads.
+This mode requires:
+* FASTA genome reference file (-g)
+* Your small RNA-seq alignment alignment BAM files of interest in one folder
+* List of small RNA regions in BED format
+  * The user can use the output BED file of putative siRNAs from sirna or a predefined BED file of another small RNA type.

+For users interested in non-siRNA small RNAs (such as miRNAs or piRNAs): one way to create a bed file for a specific small RNA type is to obtain a GTF/GFF file for only that small RNA type or to filter a genomic GTF/GFF file for your small RNA type of interest.
+Then, a tool such as `gtf2bed` (part of BEDOPs https://bedops.readthedocs.io/en/latest/index.html) can be used to convert the GTF/GFF to a BED file.

 #### Tailor integration